mvuorre/quarto-preprint/_extensions/preprint/typst-template.typ

     thanks
   }

+  // Construct author display with inline footnotes.
+  //
+  // Typst cannot render footnotes inside a floating placement: the note body
+  // is laid out in isolation and silently dropped (typst/typst#5765), and if
+  // it contains a citation, compilation fails with "cannot format citation in
+  // isolation".
+The title block below lives in place(scope: "parent",
+  // float: true), so the author line is built in two variants:
+  //   - real_footnotes: true — real footnote elements; emitted hidden in
+  //     normal document flow so the note text actually renders
+  //   - real_footnotes: false — superscript markers only; shown inside the
+  //     floating title block
-  // Construct author display with inline footnotes let author_display = if authors != none {
+  let make_author_display(real_footnotes) = if authors != none {
     let result = authors
       .enumerate()
       .map(((idx, a)) => {